alionaheitz/alionaheitz/README.md

 - Designed and printed mount supports in SolidWorks in three weeks, used the Raspberry Pi library for the location finding algorithm, and used the MQTT server tool to retrieve data.

 ---
+### Other Engagements
+System Design lead in Stevens' ROCKSAT-C whose mission is to send a payload to atmosphere next summer on NASA grounds.
+My role in the team is to write system and user testings and perform integration of the software with the hardware on this project.

 ### Tech Stack